Relaxation Time Approximation for a multi-species relativistic gas: Novel RTA prescription for a chargeless multi-particle system

 where $\{\mathcal{Q}_{n,p}\}$ is an orthogonal basis constructed from the microscopically conserved quantities.
 In the present case, only the components of the 4-momentum, $p^{\mu}_{i}$, are considered.
 In practice, this leads to the following Ansatz

 where we define the relaxation-time-dependent inner product

 where $G_{{\bf p},j}$ and $H_{{\bf p},j}$ are once again arbitrary function of the momentum of particle $j$.
+We remark that the novel relaxation time approximation constructed above for multi-species gases has been also extended to include the effects of \textit{quantum statistics}, while in Ref.~\cite{Rocha:2021zcw} it was originally developed for single-component \textit{classical} particles \footnote{The inclusion of quantum statistics in the novel relaxation time approximation for a single-species gas was developed in Ref.~\cite{Mukherjee:2025dqp}}.

 It is also noted that in Eq.~\eqref{eq:NRTA} the approximation for the collision term contains contribution from all of the other particles, something not seen in Eq.~\eqref{eq:AW-RTA}.
 To explicitly show that the conservation laws \eqref{eq:consv-eqns-no-ch} are indeed valid for the novel RTA, we integrate Eq.~\eqref{eq:BEq} with $p^{\nu}_{i}$ and sum in $i$ making use of Eq.~\eqref{eq:NRTA}, which yields